Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/get_forecast.md

 - GetForecast(t,d|s,d|s)
 - GetForecast(t,d|s,d|s,d|s)

-The second,third and fourth argument is a time point definition, either given as a number (tick value) or a definition having a syntax described [here](../timepoint-macros.md).
+The second, third and fourth argument is a time point definition, either given as a number (tick value) or a definition having a syntax described [here](../timepoint-macros.md).

 The first value in a forecast write operation is associated with time point t0.